Credit Requirements Number of Semesters

 Social Studies 7

 Standardized Testing Requirements The State of Minnesota is currently revising its graduation assessment requirements.
 Students are currently required to take Minnesota Comprehensive assessments in reading (Grade 10) and math (Grade 11).
 Students are not required to achieve a specified score on an assessment in order to meet graduation assessment requirements.
 The Minnesota Department of Education is currently developing a College and Career Readiness Assessment.
 In the interim, Lakeville High Schools will continue to provide assessments as directed by the Minnesota Department of Education.
 Per Minnesota Statutes, section 120B.31, subdivision 4a, a parent may exclude his or her son or daughter from MCAs.
-Additional information can be found here: Parent Guardian Guide to Statewide Testing and Refusal to Test Form
+Additional information can be found here: Parent/Guardian Guide and Refusal for Student Participation in Statewide Testing

 Career Portfolio Requirements Minnesota Department of Education requires all school districts to participate in Planning for Students Successful Transition to Postsecondary and Employment.
 Legislation requires all students, starting in Grade nine to have a “plan” around seven key elements: academic scheduling, career exploration, 21st century skills, community partnerships, college access, all forms of postsecondary training, and experiential learning opportunities.
 The Lakeville Area Public Schools College & Career Portfolio requires each student to complete specific career investigation activities in Grades 9 – 12.
 The sequence of activities is intended to provide a comprehensive experience in career exploration enabling students to pursue a lifelong career which best matches their talents, abilities, and interests.
 Students create a portfolio on the Minnesota Career Information System (MCIS), an Internet-based system, which combines a wealth of career, educational and labor market information into one comprehensive, easy-to-use exploration tool.